We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 - Jazz Band: This is an advanced music ensemble open to auditioned students on rhythm section (piano, bass, percussion and guitar) and wind (woodwind and brass) instruments.
 Students will study various jazz forms such as swing, Latin, rock, and more!
 This ensemble requires musicians to already have an intermediate degree of proficiency in reading rhythms, producing good tone and maintaining fundamental musicianship.
 Students will perform outside of school hours at concerts and other community events throughout the year.
 The ensemble meets in the morning during 0 period at 7:00 AM on A/C days.
 This is a year-long course.

 - Orchestra II: This class is for any 6th, 7th, or 8th grade student who has experience on the violin, viola, cello, or double bass.
 As the music in this class is more advanced, students who take this course must already have a basic understanding of note and rhythm reading skills.
 In this class, we will build on our Orchestra I knowledge and continue to refine our playing skills as an individual as well as a group.
-Students will learn new techniques to expand their musical abilities including new bow styles, shifting, and vibrato through a variety of classical, modern, pop, and movie music.
-Orchestra I students will perform in approximately 2 concerts per semester.
+Students will learn new techniques to expand their musical abilities including new bow styles, shifting, and vibrato, through a variety of classical, modern, pop, and movie music.
+Students will perform in approximately 2 concerts per semester.
 This is a year-long course.

 - Percussion I (Beginning): This class is designed to introduce students to the world of percussion.
 Students will learn proper snare drum and mallet technique and will be introduced to a variety of concert and ethnic percussion instruments.
 Students will develop their skills in reading notes and rhythms.
 Students will perform with the Band I class as well as perform music that is specific to percussion.
 Students are required to provide their own percussion kit including bells, snare pad, sticks, and mallets.
 This is a year-long class.